sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Custom Column Width for Contact Form 7 =

-This feature assists in customizing the [column widths of your form ](https://cf7addons.com/preview/custom-columns-grid-layout/) to your preferred dimensions.
+This feature assists in customizing the [column widths of your form](https://cf7addons.com/preview/custom-columns-grid-layout/) to your preferred dimensions.
 You have the flexibility to set any column size; for instance, you can design a two-column layout with one column at 12% width and the other at 88%, among other configurations.

-= Contact form 7 Conditional Field Pro  =
+= CF7 Conditional fields Pro  =

 Our [Conditional Field Pro](https://cf7addons.com/preview/conditional-field-pro/) addon enables you to apply advanced conditional logic to various fields, including Range Slider, Star Rating Field, Country Dropdown, IP Geolocation, and more, enhancing the functionality and user experience of your forms.